-The flowers themselves are a blue-violet with sepals with a central white or yellow, purple striped band.
+The flowers themselves are blue-violet with sepals with a central white or yellow, purple striped band.
 Along with these bands, you will see crested ridges, which are also called beards.
-One, sometimes two, flowers will bloom at the top of short, slender stalks with six petal-like parts spreading apart gracefully.
+Sometimes two, flowers will bloom at the top of short, slender stalks with six petal-like parts spreading apart gracefully.
 Their foliage is a bright green that grow into sword-like points.

 These conspicuous flowers have a medium amount of water usage and grow best in well-drained, rich, and acidic soils with a PH greater than 6.8.
 It should be noted that dryish soil is preferable since soil that is too rich creates rank vegetation within this species.

-The Dwarf Crested Iris is well known for its blue to white early spring blooms that do well in Southeastern shady landscaped gardens.
+The Dwarf Crested Iris is well known for its blue to white early spring blooms in Southeastern shady landscaped gardens.